 - Lower body muscles trained should include thighs, buttocks, and hips.

-- Upper body muscles to focus on are chest, back, and shoulders.
+- Upper body muscles to focus on are the chest, back, and shoulders.

-- Core strengthening (abdominal and low back) is critical.
+- Core strengthening (abdominal and lower back) is critical.

 - Arm and calf muscles can be included although their mass is not as great.